The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch maps and stretch vectors

-After a $K$-stretch, the new metric deforms the surface in such a manner that the geodesic paths $\alpha_1$ and $\alpha_2$ remain as geodesics which spiral to $\gamma_S$, and the transverse horocyclic foliation (depicted in \cref{fig:3}) is preserved.
-We develop the universal cover of the $K$-stretched surface subject to the normalisation condition that the oriented geodesic $\tilde{\gamma}_S$ is preserved, i.e., $0$ and $\infty$ are respectively fixed, and that the midpoint $i(1-e^{-\ell_0})\in\mathbb{H}$ of the geodesic subsegment of $\tilde{\varsigma}$ along $\tilde{\gamma}_S$ is fixed.
-Then, the configuration depicted in \cref{fig:3} still holds, albeit with new positions $u_1,u_2\in\mathbb{R}$ instead of $e^{\frac{\tau_0}{2}}$ and $e^{-\frac{\tau_0}{2}}$.
-To determine the new $u_1,u_2$, we first observe that the metric along $\tilde{\gamma}_S$ is stretched by a factor of $K$, the length of the vertical geodesic segment in the middle of $\tilde{\varsigma}$ increases from $\tau_0$ to $K\tau_0$ and hence the new heights of the two ends of this vertical segment are given by
+After applying the $K$-stretch map, the new metric deforms the surface in such a way that the geodesic paths $\alpha_1$ and $\alpha_2$ remain geodesics which spiral to $\gamma_S$, and the transverse horocyclic foliation is preserved.
+We lift the $K$-stretch map to the universal cover so that $0$, $\infty$, and $i(1-e^{-\ell_0})$ are fixed.
+Then, the configuration depicted in \cref{fig:3} still holds, but the endpoints of $\tilde \alpha_1$ and $\tilde\alpha_2$, which are $e^{\frac{\tau_0}{2}}$ and $e^{-\frac{\tau_0}{2}}$ in the original figure, will be moved to other points, which we denote by $u_1$ and $u_2$.